Churn: a quick guide for subscription businesses

 Voluntary vs. involuntary churn

-Having satisfied customers is great for business.
+Satisfied customers are great for business.
 But by focusing only on voluntary churn, SaaS businesses may be missing out on another important route to reducing churn.

 This is where involuntary churn comes in.
-Involuntary churn happens where customers unintentionally lose access to your services, and, according to ProfitWell, it makes up 20-40% of overall churn.
-This kind of churn can't easily be solved by improving your product or service, as even the most satisfied of customers aren’t immune to involuntary churn.
+Involuntary churn happens when customers unintentionally lose access to your services, and, according to ProfitWell, it makes up 20-40% of overall churn.
+This kind of churn can't easily be addressed by improving your product or service, as even the most satisfied of customers aren’t immune to involuntary churn.

 Involuntary churn can happen when: